zachvalenta/jvns.ca/content/post/2017-05-10-a-small-website-bug-story.markdown

 it gibberish because it's gzipped??"

 How do you check if a file is gzipped?
 The easiest way is probably to try to unzip it and see if it works.
-In this case the gzipped data was mixed into the headers though, so I ran `hexdump -c file.txt`.
+In this case the gzipped data was in the same file as the headers though, so I ran `hexdump -c file.txt`.
 I looked at the bytes at the beginning of the binary data and it said `1f 8b`.
 I [happen to know](https://jvns.ca/blog/2013/10/24/day-16-gzip-plus-poetry-equals-awesome/) that those are the 2 bytes every gzip stream starts with!